 Caffeine has a negative effect on the quality of sleep.
 It is therefore advisable not to drink coffee 4-6 hours prior to sleep.
 Studies have also shown that coffee can cause heartburn and gastric reflux in sensitive people.
-Coffee can also increase blood pressure, so for people suffering from higher blood pressure is not recommended.
+Coffee can also increase blood pressure, so people suffering from higher blood pressure are not recommended.

-Excessive intake of coffee (540mg caffeine daily) may increase urinary calcium excretion and make you vulnerable to osteoporosis, in particular, if your intake is low.
+Excessive intake of coffee (540mg caffeine daily) may increase urinary calcium excretion and make you vulnerable to osteoporosis, in particular if your intake is low.

 Studies have shown that eat coffee, in a meal, can significantly reduce the absorption of iron by tannins, which is an organic substance found in plants.
-Anaemia patients should therefore ideally take their coffee at least 1-2 hours after the meal.
+Anemia patients should therefore ideally take their coffee at least 1-2 hours after the meal.

 How Many mg of Caffeine in Coffee?

+How Many mg?
 Coffee contains caffeine–a stimulant is commonly known.
 Nonetheless, few people know that you should only take up to 200-300 mg of caffeine per day.
 It is important to get the most benefit without overdoing it.

 Light consumers drink about one cup of coffee a day, equivalent to approximately 180 mg of caffeine.
 Moderate consumers drink 2-3 cups of coffee per day, which is 360-540 mg.
 Excessive customers drink more than 3 cups of coffee a day, i.e. over 540 mg per day.

 Some factors are affected at caffeine content such as: